 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-Passing the full Senate, Senate Bill 1860 provides for permits for brewers, manufacturers, and importers to serve small samples of their beer or malt beverages at certain events; includes fees and definition of small sample; …More
+Under Assembly consideration following Senate passage, S.B.
+4399 relates to permits for brewers, manufacturers, and importers to serve small samples of their beer or malt beverages at certain events, and to sell such beverages for …More